fsr/c-lessons/about.md

 permalink: /about/
 ---

-This site hosts the exercises for the fsr python lessons.
+This site hosts the exercises for the fsr c lessons.
 Sources can be found on [GitHub](https://github.com/fsr/c-lessons/tree/gh-pages)

 Modules and concepts this course wants to teach: